 Well, as I anticipated, there are several KPIs, and in the world of digital marketing they all play a key role, especially when we talk about sponsorship campaigns.

-In fact, thanks to the use of certain metrics, you can evaluate whether or not your campaign has achieved the desired results; by doing so, the next investment you make in web advertising will certainly be more targeted and optimized.
+In fact, thanks to the use of certain metrics, you can evaluate whether or not your campaign has achieved the desired results; by doing so, the next investment you make in web advertising will surely be more targeted and optimized.

 These include the CPM, namely.
 Cost Per Thousand.